csuntechlab/metaphorV2/readme.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `gulp watch` (and then leave that terminal window reserved for the gulp watcher to run)
+4. If you encounter any errors, consider changing your version of node (nvm is a useful tool for this.)
+Version 8.10.0 is confirmed to work.
-4. Look at `index.html` (ideally with a [local development webserver](https://askubuntu.com/questions/377389/how-to-easily-start-a-webserver-in-any-folder))
+5. Look at `index.html` (ideally with a [local development webserver](https://askubuntu.com/questions/377389/how-to-easily-start-a-webserver-in-any-folder))
-5. Edit any of the scss or js files within the `src` directory as desired
+6. Edit any of the `.scss` or `.js` files within the `src` directory as desired

 ### Publishing an update of the theme to NPM